-Sarah C. Zearfoss became the assistant dean and director of admissions in March 2001.
-In that capacity, she oversees all aspects of JD admissions (including transfer and visitor admissions), as well as administering LLM, MCL, and SJD admissions.
-Beginning in 2010, Dean Zearfoss began overseeing the offices of Career Planning and Financial Aid, in order to coordinate a consistent approach to employment and financial resource issues throughout students' law school tenure.
-She received her AB, cum laude, in psychology from Bryn Mawr College and her JD, magna cum laude, from Michigan Law.
-At Michigan, she was the editor-in-chief of the Michigan Journal of International Law, and authored a note on women's rights for which she received the Eric Stein Award.
-While at the Law School, she was also a recipient of the Henry M. Bates Memorial Scholarship and of the Robert S. Feldman Labor Law Award, and was a member of the Order of the Coif.
-Following graduation, Dean Zearfoss clerked for the Hon.
-James L. Ryan of the U.S. Court of Appeals for the Sixth Circuit and then practiced labor and employment law at Pepper Hamilton LLP's Detroit office.
-In 1999, she returned to work at the Law School as the judicial clerkship advisor in the Office of Career Services before becoming part of the Admissions Office team.
+magna cum laude, from Michigan Law.
+At Michigan, she served as editor-in-chief of the Michigan Journal of International Law and authored a note on international women's rights, for which she received the Law School's Eric Stein Award.
+Also while in law school, she was the recipient of the Henry M. Bates Memorial Scholarship and the Robert S. Feldman Labor Law Award, and was a member of the Order of the Coif.
+Following graduation, she clerked for the Hon.
+James L. Ryan of the U.S. Court of Appeals for the Sixth Circuit, and worked as a litigation associate in the Detroit office of Pepper Hamilton LLP.
+Dean Zearfoss returned to the Law School in 1999 in the capacity of judicial clerkship adviser, before joining the Admissions Office in 2001.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home